OPENDAP/hyrax_regression_tests/README.md

 make check
 ```

+Running `make check` builds `testsuite` and then runs it with the default
+options.
+However, it's faster, if you want to test a remote server, build
-Once the tests have been built (use `make testsuite`), you can run them
+the test program using `make testsuite` and then run them using
-using `./testsuite`. and modify that using several options.
-See `./testsuite --help`.
+`./testsuite --server=<name> --jobs=8`.

+Run `./testsuite --help` to see a full set of options.

 Worth knowing:
 1. The --jobs=N will speed up the tests quite a bit, especially with a remote